strangetom/ingredient-parser/docs/source/explanation/training.rst

 * ``--detailed``

-  This will output a set of :abbr:`TSV (Tab Separated Value)` containing information about the types of errors made by the model.
+  This will output a set of :abbr:`TSV (Tab Separated Value)` files containing statistics about the types of errors made by the model.

 * ``--confusion``